D-alteripa History, Family Crest & Coats of Arms

-England by the ancestors of the D'alteripa family when they migrated to the region after the Norman Conquest in 1066.
-The D'alteripa family lived in Sussex at Moor House, Petworth, not far from Battle Abbey.
+D-alteripa is a name that was brought to England by the ancestors of the D-alteripa family when they migrated to the region after the Norman Conquest in 1066.
+The D-alteripa family lived in Sussex at Moor House, Petworth, not far from Battle Abbey.
 Hawtrie is an adaptation of Hauterive, Normandy, the name of which literally means high river.

-Early Origins of the D'alteripa family
+Early Origins of the D-alteripa family

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
+The surname D-alteripa was first found in Sussex where they held a family seat as Lords of the Manor of Heringham.
+Soon after the Domesday Book survey, a census initiated by Duke William of Normandy after his conquest of England in 1066 A.D., the family built Heringham Priory.
 The first Norman noble to settle was from Hauterive, probably assuming the cognate 'de Hauterive'.
 He came from the arrondisement of Alencon in Normandy.
 It is most likely a corruption of the Norman Hauterive which produced the family name but, strangely, Dawtry and Dealtry have also been attributed to the same source, this from a Latinization of the location of their estates in Sussex, i.e., De Alta Ripa, a high bank or cliff.
 The Dawtries, the main house of which is in Petworth parish, are one and the same as the Hawtries.

-Early History of the D'alteripa family
+Early History of the D-alteripa family

-D'alteripa Spelling Variations
+D-alteripa Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

-Early Notables of the D'alteripa family (pre 1700)
+Early Notables of the D-alteripa family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early D-alteripa Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the D'alteripa family to the New World and Oceana
+Migration of the D-alteripa family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
-Early North American immigration records have revealed a number of people bearing the name D'alteripa or a variant listed above: John Dawtres who settled in Virginia in 1636; William Dawtrey settled in Barbados in 1683.
+Early North American immigration records have revealed a number of people bearing the name D-alteripa or a variant listed above: John Dawtres who settled in Virginia in 1636; William Dawtrey settled in Barbados in 1683.